 Development and application of verbal autopsy methods

-Development of practical VA tools and methods that countries can use to routinely collect data on causes of death in their populations; publication of research findings; contribution to global research and debate about the utility of VA methods; implementation research for VA in the Asia-Pacific region.
+Development of practical verbal autopsy (VA tools) and methods that countries can use to routinely collect data on causes of death in their populations; publication of research findings; contribution to global research and debate about the utility of VA methods; implementation research for VA in the Asia-Pacific region.

 NHMRC Project grant